MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 Instead, use tools such as [Portals Management app](configure/portal-management-app.md) or [Visual Studio Code](configure/cli-tutorial.md) to edit the underlying [web templates](configure/store-content-web-templates.md) and configure them for your unique needs.

+## Images not displaying in design studio

+If third party cookies are disabled in your browser, images will not display in Power Pages design studio.
+To correct this known issue, you need to enable cookies in your browser.

+Here's how to enable cookies if your browser is blocking them:

+### Edge (Windows 10)

+1. In the Edge window, select More (...) > Settings > View advanced settings.

+1. Scroll down to Cookies, and select Don't block cookies

+### Internet Explorer

+1. In Internet Explorer, in the menu bar, selectTools Tools button in Internet Explorer, upper right corner > Internet options > Privacy > Advanced.

+1. Select Accept or Prompt under First-party Cookies, and Accept or Prompt under Third-party Cookies.

+1. Select OK.

+### Chrome

+1. In a Chrome window, do one of the following:

+    - In the browser address box, enter chrome://settings/content.

+        OR

+    - On the Chrome menu, select Settings > Show advanced settings, and then under Privacy, select Content settings.

+1. In the Content settings dialog box, under Cookies, make sure Allow local data to be set (recommended) is selected.

+1. Select Done and refresh the browser.

+### Mozilla Firefox

+1. If you’re using Windows, in the Firefox window, select Open menu Firefox browser options menu > Options.

+    > [!TIP]
+    > If you’re using a Mac, go to Firefox > Preferences.

+1. Select the Privacy tab.

+1. In the History section under Firefox will, select Use custom settings for history.

+1. Make sure Accept cookies from sites is checked and Accept third party cookies is set to Always, and then select OK.

+### Safari

+1. On your Mac, go to Safari > Preferences > Privacy.

+1. Under Cookies and website data, select Always allow.

+1. Select Close and refresh the browser.

 ## General issues

 - You receive the following error message when configuring or using table fields: